HealthTech

 Zillow’s biggest strength isn’t any one feature.
 It’s the way each one fits.
 At AppVerticals, we help clients reach that same level of clarity — not by copying Zillow, but by learning what makes it work and building around what makes you different.

 Turning a real estate app idea into a live product involves more than writing code.
-If you’re exploring how to make Zillow app functionality part of your own platform, it helps to think in stages.
+If you’re exploring how to build a real estate app with Zillow-like functionality, it helps to think in stages.

-Each step — from strategy to design, development to iteration — shapes not just how the app works, but whether it works at all.
+A well-defined real estate app process turns those stages into a logical sequence—from strategy to design, development to iteration—shaping not just how the app works, but whether it works at all.

 Every app begins with a clear understanding of what it is — and what it isn’t.
 This stage is about answering fundamental questions: